 You Did What Today?
 Travelled to Europe for a client pitch/proposal.

 This was a slightly atypical day as far as graduate schemes go, but illustrates the variety that is involved with being on a consulting graduate scheme.
-It was also an incredibly interesting experiences and as such rates as one of my favourite days during my time as a graduate.
+It was also an incredibly interesting experience and, as such, rates as one of my favourite days during my time as a graduate.

 Today I was invited to accompany a director, with tens of years of industry experience, to a pitch to a company in Europe.
 As you can probably guess, when I say ‘pitch’ I am referring to a sales pitch.
 This is where we present a solution to a client in order to convince them to buy consulting services from us to solve a problem they are currently struggling with.